Blaize-Egelhof/task-pilot/README.md

 # Task Pilot
-Task Pilot is a Ticket orientated application build for small to medium size business departments for managing responsibilities as a team.
+Task Pilot is a Ticket orientated application built for small to medium size business departments for managing responsibilities as a team.

 - The repository for the Task-Pilot-API associated with this project is available [HERE](https://github.com/Blaize-Egelhof/task-pilot-api).
 The installation, set up, and deployment steps for this section of the project have also been included in the README linked to the DRF-API.